gabrielfalcao/from-your-editor-to-pypi/docs/source/index.rst

 Workshop: From Editor to PyPi
 =============================

+.. danger:: This documentation is a work-in-progress.
+Please watch the project on github to receive updates on its repository.

 .. toctree::
    :maxdepth: 5
    :caption: Agenda:

    programme
    guide
-   pypi-account
+   pypirc-credentials
    configure-setup-py
    next-steps

-.. warning:: This documentation is a work-in-progress.
-Please watch the project on github to receive updates on its repository.